 If you expect, that your garden sauna will work properly, and look good, when it’s untreated, you’re very wrong.
 Natural processes can cause the wood tends to change, and the exterior color turns grey.
 Dirt stains can also appear on the benches, but it just may be a consequence of how rare you clean the sauna.
 Sauna has to be cleaned with water, after you use it, every time.
 Dip the brush in the water and the benches, walls, etc. This will keep the sauna clean and pleasant to be in.
 After you do it, leave the door open, so it gets aired out.
 If still, there are dirt or sweat stains, that you cannot clean, or they’re developing again, use a hand brush with warm water and mild detergent mixed in.
 If you want them to look like new, just lightly sand them once a year.
 Never use bleach.
 It can dry out the wood and cause splintering.
 Splintering will definitely ruin your sauna experience.

-Over time the wood is affected due to sunlight, precipitation, and other weather conditions, therefore the outside of the sauna should be oiled at least twice a year in order to keep its color and look.
-Linseed oil is one of our recommendations for the exterior parts as it is natural, forms a weatherproof layer, thickens the wood and brings out its texture.
-We strongly recommend treating the door and windows with a wood impregnation agent, both the inside and outside, in order to protect them from twisting.
+When time is passing by, wood gets affected by sunlight, precipitation, and other weather conditions.
+Because of this, the exterior of the sauna has to be oiled at least twice a year, if you want to keep its natural color and look.
+Linseed should be perfect for this, because it‘s natural, forms a weatherproof layer, thickens the wood, and „shows its true colors and texture“.
+Door and windows should be treated with a wood impregnation agent from the inside and outside.
+It will protect them from twisting.

-Empty wooden bucket and place them upside down to dry, preferably outside the sauna or on top of the stool.
-Avoid leaving metal buckets on the top bench as they can get hot to the touch nearer the ceiling.
+It is necessary to clean the wooden bucket and place it upside down to dry, preferably outside the sauna, or on the stool.
+Metal buckets shouldn’t be left on the top bench, as they can get hot to the touch when they are near the ceiling.